AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 ## 1. Setting up a virtual environment

 Usually we set up an environment on our comptuer that acts as a box for our dependencies, in order to keep the computer clean.
-This will allows us to download spesific pakages for this system that does not affect the version models of other system-packages.
+This will allows us to download spesific packages for this system that does not affect the version models of other system-packages.

-In order to coreate a virutal environment, go to the project folder and insert the following command line code.:
+In order to create a virutal environment, go to the project folder and insert the following command line code:

 ```bash